Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 Sheaf Street Cafeteria

 Sheaf Street Cafeteria is a cool, laid back cafe, full of stripped back charm with bare brick walls and industrial fittings.
 It’s run by the folk at The Grub and Grog Shop, so you can expect creative dishes made using locally-sourced ingredients.
-You can tuck into a range of dishes like smoked haddock kedgeree, organic meat hash and vegan oat cakes, as well as an ever-changing array of salads and sandwiches.
+You can tuck into a range of dishes like bubble & squeak, organic meat hash and vegan breakfasts, as well as an ever-changing array of salads and sandwiches.
 Top it off with a North Star coffee.

 Sheaf Street Cafeteria, 3 Sheaf Street, Leeds, West Yorkshire, LS10 1HD.